jperoneucsc/CMPM120-Group18/README.md

 2. Advanced Visual Asset
 - Our game utilizes an MP4 file for the introduction cutscene.
 3. Procedural Graphics
-- Our game uses the Phaser "Graphics" class to create in-game visual assets
+- Our game uses the Phaser Graphics to prodecurally generate the progress bar.
 ***
 ## Contributor Credits
 Technology Lead: John Perone